THE HAWAII SPEECH-LANGUAGE-HEARING ASSOCIATION

 4. Committees.
 There shall be a Nominating Committee, a Hospitality Committee, a Public Relations Committee, a Continuing Education Committee, a Newsletter Committee, a Certification, License and Ethics Committee, a Membership Committee, a Historian Committee, and such other committees as the Board may from time to time decide.
 The President, subject to the approval of the Board, may in his or her discretion appoint a Chairman for each Committee and all members thereof or appoint a Chairman only and permit such chairman to appoint all other members.

 5. Meetings.
 The Board shall meet a minimum of six times each year at such times and places as the Board may from time to time decide.
-The President or any two members of the Board may call a special meeting of the Board not scheduled at a previous Board meeting upon not less than twenty-four hours personal notice or not less than three days prior notice by mail to the Directors’ addresses or record with the Association.
+The President or any two members of the Board may call a special meeting of the Board not scheduled at a previous Board meeting upon not less than twenty-four hours personal notice to the Directors’ contact on record with the Association.
 A majority of the Directors shall be sufficient to constitute a quorum and take any action at a meeting of the Board.
 Any action which may be taken at a meeting of the Board may be taken without a meeting if evidenced by a written resolution executed by each Director.

 ARTICLE IV: OFFICERS